ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

+"Your host mother asked me to meet with you," said Hero.
+Brent and Hero were eating at a French-themed restaurant in...

+Back in September, Brent's host mother had arranged the initial meeting between Hero and Brent.
+Brent was in trouble for often being late to school.

+At first Brent was annoyed with Hero, as he slurped French Onion soup and insisted that Brent must respect his teachers, regardless of his other interests.
+Brent was annoyed because he had hoped that Hero would be different.
+When Hero had spoken at the Rotary exchange student orientation, something about to his mannerisms and appearance gave Brent chills, how he had looked like a movie character with his designer glasses and shirt.

+---

 Early in December, P.P.
 Hero invited Brent to a health club on the top floor of the Fuxing Sogo department store.
 Children were waiting impatiently in the lobby, each holding a craft project made from paper and evergreen boughs.